-What are the eligibility requirements to be considered and/or selected for the Best in Business Award?
+What are the eligibility requirements to be considered for the Best in Business Award?

-Next, the owner/operator of the nominated business has to agree to an assessment interview with a Best in Business Award representative.
-Questions will range from the type(s) of liability insurance the company carries, hiring practices of their employees, customer service procedures, involvement in civic/charitable activities within the community and a check for any pending litigation against the company.
+Next, the owner/operator of the nominated business must agree to an assessment interview with Best in Business Award.
+Questions will range from the amount of liability insurance the company carries, hiring practices of its employees and scope of work to customer service procedures, involvement in civic/charitable activities within the community and a check for any pending litigation against the company.

-Discerning the business’ overall reputation in the community is the final and most important step of our process, since Best in Business Award only designates one recipient per category.
-Here, we’re looking for characteristics of integrity, quality and trust; therefore we rely on feedback from other recipients, community leaders who would know the nominee’s background, how the business owner is viewed from a humanitarian aspect, etc.
+Discerning the business’ or professional’s overall reputation in the community is the final and most important step of our process, since Best in Business Award only designates one recipient per category.
+Here we’re looking for characteristics of integrity, quality and trust.
+We rely on feedback from other recipients and/or community leaders who would know the nominee’s background, how the business owner is viewed from a humanitarian aspect, etc.

 Why does Best in Business refer to votes as nominations and winners of its award as recipients?

-Unlike some of the other recognition-based awards out there, ours is not a popularity contest.
+Unlike some other recognition-based awards programs, ours is not a popularity contest.
 A vote implies there’s a final tally and that the one who garners the most of them is named the winner.
-Instead…we solicit nominations, go through an extensive selection process; then designate one business per category as the recipient of our award.
+Instead we solicit nominations, go through an extensive selection process; then designate only one business or professional as the category exclusive recipient of our award.

-Because the final determination of what business is designated the award distinction in a particular category is made by Best in Business Award.
+Because the final determination of which business or professional is designated the award distinction in a particular category is made by Best in Business Award.
 In other words, it’s our #1 choice.
-Realistically, a business could receive the most nominations from consumers in a particular category and still not receive the award.
-This is because the general population may not be aware of that company’s negative publicity surrounding an isolated incident, out-of-compliance issues with industry guidelines, etc. Hence the selection process.
+Realistically a business could receive the most nominations from consumers in a particular category and still not receive the award.
+This is because the general population may not be aware of that company’s poor track record of responding to BBB complaints, out-of-compliance issues with their respective industry’s guidelines, negative publicity surrounding an isolated incident, or that the company may no longer even be in business.
+Hence the selection process.